Who's Got the 10½?

-Who's Got the 10½? is a live album by the American hardcore punk rock band Black Flag.
-It was released on March 19, 1986 through SST Records.
+Who's Got the 10½? is a live album by the American hardcore punk rock band Black Flag, released in 1986 through SST Records.
 The album was recorded live at Starry Night in Portland, Oregon on August 23, 1985.

-This album was recorded by the DogFish Sound mobile recording truck owned by Drew Canulette and Norm Costa, and based in Newberg, OR.
+This album was recorded by the DogFish Sound mobile recording truck owned by Drew Canulette and Norm Costa, and based in Newberg, Oregon.
 Henry Rollins referred to the recording as his favorite Black Flag album on his 2018 Keep Talking, Pal special.